falsandtru/pjax-api/README.md

 ## Feature

 * Faster by preloading
-* Network Load Balancing by CsLB
+* Network Load Balancing by Client-side Load Balancer
 * Sync the head content, such as CSS, SCRIPT, RSS
 * Disabling update itemes such as URL, TITLE
 * Resolution of pjax common problems